AlexanderStephenThompson/learning-git-and-github/docs/git-guide.md

 ---

 ## Housekeeping and hygiene
+Tidy repos are faster to work in.
+Remove stale branches, keep your working tree clean, and sync with `main` often to avoid surprise conflicts.
 - Remove merged branches regularly.
 - Run `git status` often; keep working tree clean.
 - Rebase or merge main frequently on long-lived branches to reduce conflicts.